Blue Cap Tourmaline from the famous 1972 find at the Queen Mine, Pala, San Diego County California

 Known provenance

-Collectors of Tourmaline from Tourmaline Queen Mine
+Tourmaline from the Tourmaline Queen Mine